FleksySDK/VirtualKeyboardSDK/README.md

 This is a specific SDK for people looking for increasing the reach of it's typing capabilities.

-Autocorrection, Autocompletition, Next Word Prediction and Swipe typing in 82 languages are the core features that enables the expansion of any Input Technologies to other geografies.
+Autocorrection, Autocompletition, Next Word Prediction and Swipe typing in 82 languages are the core features that enables the expansion of any Input Technologies to other geographies.

 ###  Integration